-Police officers need good car insurance just like anyone else.
-However, car insurance for police officers can be a bit different than it is for the rest of the population.
-Police officers may have more unique car insurance needs than other drivers, as well as having additional discounts to take advantage of.
-If you are a police officer, understanding your options for car insurance may help you to make an educated decision when it comes to buying a policy.
+Police officers need car insurance just like anyone else.
+However, their needs may be more unique than those of other professions, and they may even have additional discounts to take advantage of.
+If you are a police officer, knowing what your options are for car insurance can help you make an educated decision when it comes to buying an auto policy and choosing your coverage.

 Car insurance for police officers